oroinc/documentation/install_upgrade/installation_quick_start_dev/common-ee-2.rst

 .. code:: bash

    scl enable oro-php71 bash
-   sudo -u nginx php ./app/console oro:migration:data:load --fixtures-type=demo --env=prod
+   sudo -u nginx php ./bin/console oro:migration:data:load --fixtures-type=demo --env=prod
    exit

-**For developers only**: To customize the installation process and modify the database structure and/or data that are loaded in the OroCRM after installation, you can:
+**For developers only**: To customize the installation process and modify the database structure and/or data that are loaded in OroCRM after installation, you can:

 * :ref:`Execute custom migrations <execute-custom-migrations>`, and